Genaker/CloudFlare_FPC_Worker/README.md

  - If a cached version isn't found, the CF FPC worker sends a request to the Magento server to be used for future requests.

 # Caching criteria
-For CF FPC Worker to consider a response from a MAgento backend as cacheable, the response must meet the following criteria:
+For CF FPC Worker to consider a response from a Magento backend as cacheable, the response must meet the following criteria:

  - Be a response to a GET request
  - Have a 2XX or 3XX status code.